How to change a tyre

 Getting a puncture is inconvenient but our guide will help you change the wheel yourself

-Modern cars come equipped with a tyre-pressure monitoring system that warns you early when a tyre is losing air pressure.
+Modern cars come equipped with a tyre-pressure monitoring system that warns you when a tyre is losing air pressure.
 While this is a welcome change from realising your car has started leaning to one side and is making a loud dragging noise, getting a flat tyre remains a big inconvenience.

 If you don’t know how to change a wheel, the inconvenience is even greater, as you’ll have to wait for roadside assistance to come and do it for you, which may cost money, too.

 It’s worth noting that many cars don’t come with a spare wheel any more.
 Instead, manufacturers provide tyre sealant to patch up the tyre so you can get to a local tyre shop - in theory, at least.
 If your car doesn’t have a spare wheel, read our guide to using a puncture repair kit.

 Changing a tyre is quite easy and is likely to take around half an hour or so, but there are things you should know in order to make the job as stress-free and as safe as possible.
 Read on to find out how to change a tyre.

 - Park on a flat, firm surface with the handbrake on.
 Passengers and spare wheel should be out of the car

 - Loosen wheel nuts on affected wheel before jacking car up